goonmandu/hentai_downloader/README.md

 # hentai_downloader
 An automatic image downloader from a predefined list of sources.
-Optional check at the end to remove empty images.
+Optional check at the end to remove empty images sourced from Reddit and Imgur.

 # TODOs
 - ~~Make progress bar instead of cascading download results.~~ Dropped progress bar in favor of constantly updating stdouts